brycewray/hugo-site/content/posts/2020/02/so-much-for-heroes.md

 ---and, often, with different settings for each.
 (By the way, I had no way of knowing that even the largest image offered by the vendor hadn't already been processed somehow.
 After all, these were JPG or PNG files, not [raw](https://en.wikipedia.org/wiki/Raw_image_format) files.)

 It got worse.
 Often, I also had to convert the WebP version of a stock image at only *twenty or thirty percent quality* to achieve a smaller file size.
-To the credit of the WebP format, that ugly process *didn't* result in the horrible, [artifact](https://en.wikipedia.org/wiki/Compression_artifact)-laden mess you'd get if you reduced other formats' files to so low a quality.
+To the credit of the WebP format, that ugly process *didn't* result in the horrible, [artifact](https://en.wikipedia.org/wiki/Compression_artifact)-laden mess you'd get if you reduced other formats’ files to so low a quality.
 Still, it was visibly not as clear as the JPG or PNG, especially when I compared the two on a high-resolution display.[^workLoRes]

 [^workLoRes]: A WebP converted at such low quality looked passable on the old low-resolution monitor at work, but on the double- or triple-quality displays commonly used by today's smartphones, much less my iMac's 5K display---not so much.